 Clean Out Your Attic: The first step is to clear out any unnecessary items from your attic.
 This includes removing old furniture, boxes, and other clutter.
 A clean slate will make it easier to plan and execute the renovation.

 2. Wire the Attic for Electricity

-Once your attic is brought up to code, and you’ve obtained a permit, hire a licensed electrician to ensure all wiring meets code requirements.
-By hiring a professional to install electrical wiring across the walls and ceiling, you can avoid many issues that may come up.
+Wire the Attic for Electricity: If you plan on using your attic as a living space or office, it’s crucial to wire it for electricity.
+Consult with an electrician to determine the best wiring layout and ensure that all electrical work is done safely and up to code.
 If you do the work yourself, you run the risk of electrical fires.
 As a rule of thumb, there should be at least one outlet on each wall and at least one outlet every 12 feet.
-Recessed LED fixtures are the best for attics since they can be tuck entirely out of the way, they don’t generate unwanted heat, and can have insulation installed snugly and safely around them.
+Recessed LED fixtures are the best for attics since they can be tucked entirely out of the way, don’t generate unwanted heat, and can have insulation installed snugly and safely around them.